seenons/seenons-be-assignment/README.md

 ### Service Provider

-    Definition:
+> **Definition**:
-      The Service Provider is an entry in our domain model that represents businesses or organizations responsible for the collection and management of waste streams.
+> The Service Provider is an entry in our domain model that represents businesses or organizations responsible for the collection and management of waste streams.
-      Each Service Provider has a unique identity and capabilities.
+> Each Service Provider has a unique identity and capabilities.
-    Role:
+> **Role**:
-      Service Providers are central to the waste management ecosystem.
+> Service Providers are central to the waste management ecosystem.
 They not only collect but can also process waste streams as per environmental standards and customer requirements.
-    Attributes:
+> **Attributes**:
-      id: A unique identifier for the Service Provider.
+> id: A unique identifier for the Service Provider.
-      name: The name of the Service Provider.
+> name: The name of the Service Provider.
-      address: The primary location or headquarters of the Service Provider.
+> address: The primary location or headquarters of the Service Provider.
-      coverages: An array representation of Waste Streams that the Service Provider can handle at a given postal code range and days of the week.
+> coverages: An array representation of Waste Streams that the Service Provider can handle at a given postal code range and days of the week.

 | id  |      name      |       address        | coverages |
 | :-: | :------------: | :------------------: | :-------: |